 Broadcast TV advertising usually provides a more affordable CPM because it reaches a larger audience.
 It also airs most of the high profile sports events and award programs like the Super Bowl or the Oscars.

 There a lot of tricks of the trade to make Broadcast TV advertising work well.

 For instance, many advertisers will “flight” their ads to run two weeks on the air, then two weeks off the air.
 Flighting boosts their Frequency in a short period.
 Then during the two weeks off the air, viewers don’t realize they aren’t on-air.
 An advertising campaign flight strategy works because it makes an advertising budget stretch further and gives advertisers greater Frequency.

 Another successful TV advertising strategy is to run Bookend commercials.
 Bookend spots are two (:15) second commercials created to air at the beginning of a commercial break and the end.
 Bookends increase the Frequency and provide more exposure for less money for an advertiser.
 You should pay the same rate for Bookends as you would a standard (:30) spot, do not pay a premium.

-Lastly, did you know you that Broadcast TV stations offer Native Content advertising opportunities these days?
+Did you know you that Broadcast TV stations offer Native Content advertising opportunities these days?
 Ever watch television segments in programs like Evening Magazine on KING 5 that look paid?
 They often are.
 You can purchase advertorial content segments in some local television programs.
-Paid TV segments provides a great way to generate content for social sharing, establish back links for SEO purposes on trusted local news websites, and offers a fun alternative to earned media for sharing your story with a broadcast audience.
+Paid TV segments provide a great way to generate content for social sharing, establish backlinks for SEO purposes on trusted local news websites, and offers a fun alternative to earned media for sharing your story with a broadcast audience.